plumier/plumier/.docs/route-generation-cheat-sheet.md

 ### Basic Controller With Decorator and Data Binding

 With `@route` decorator parameter binding will automatically convert query to appropriate type.
-Parameter binding will automatically assigned Model to the request body.
+Parameter binding will automatically assigned domain to the request body.

 ```typescript
 @domain()